ErwanBarbedor/Plume_-_TextEngine/readme.md

 ### Bugfix
 - Fix a bug specific to Linux.
 - Fix an error occurring when trying to open a file in the same folder.
+- Fix an error occurring when giving an unknown flag to the `eval` macro.

 ## Last minor version : 0.11.0
 ### Changes